usaid-cs/yesterday-i-learned/random.md

 1. 套現 is literally "cash out".
 1. Paper was a valuable resource in Waterworld next to dirt, but a plothole exists where people smoke cigarettes throughout the movie, which are a combination of (essentially) dirt and rolled paper.
 1. The [standard MTR train](https://en.wikipedia.org/wiki/MTR_Metro_Cammell_EMU_%28DC%29) travels at 80km/h, whereas the [airport express train](https://en.wikipedia.org/wiki/MTR_Adtranz%E2%80%93CAF_EMU) travels at 135km/h.
-1. Believing you are a winner [makes you a worse person](https://medicalxpress.com/news/2018-08-believing-youre-winner-men-testosterone.html) ("gives men a testosterone boost and promiscuous disposition").
-Touching physical cash also gives you a similar testosterone boost.
 1. The French for park 'n' ride is [parc-o-bus](http://rtcquebec.ca/Default.aspx?tabid=161).
 1. Multiple sources say to [unshrink jeans](https://www.tipsbulletin.com/how-to-unshrink-clothes-the-ultimate-guide/), you sit in a tub of water for 15 minutes, and then walk around with the pair of jeans for an hour.
 1. A ["quintessence"](https://www.merriam-webster.com/dictionary/quintessence) is an essence that is more concentrated than just essence.
 See also: "quint-essential".